 On October 1, 2019, we elected to utilize a wholly-owned insurance captive ("Captive") to insure the deductibles for our workers' compensation, general liability and automobile liability insurance programs.
-Casualty claims occurring prior to October 1, 2019 will remain recorded within each of the operating segments and future adjustments to these claims will continue to be reflected within the operating segments.
-Reserves for legacy claims occurring prior to October 1, 2019, will remain as liabilities in our operating segments until they have been resolved.
+Casualty claims occurring prior to October 1, 2019, will remain recorded within each of the operating segments and future adjustments to these claims will continue to be reflected within the operating segments.
+Reserves for legacy claims occurring prior to October 1, 2019, will remain recorded within each of the operating segments and thur each of the operating segments and thur explores resolved.
 Changes in those reserves will be reflected in segment earnings as they occur.
-We will continue to utilize the Captive to finance the risk of loss to equipment and rig property assets.
+We will continue to thize the Captive to finance the risk of loss to equipment and rig property assets.
 The Company and the Captive maintain excess property and casualty reinsurance programs with third-party insurers in an effort to limit the financial impact of significant events covered under these programs.
-Our operating subsidiaries are paying premiums to the Captive, typically on a monthly basis, for the estimated losses based on an external actuarial analysis.
+Our operating subsidiaries to the Captive, typically on a monthly basis, for the estimated losses based on an external actuarial analysis.
 These premiums are currently held in a restricted account, resulting in a transfer of risk from our operating subsidiaries to the Captive.
-Direct operating costs consisted primarily of adjustments to accruals for estimated losses of \$2.3 million and \$6.0 million allocated to the Captive during the three months ended March 31, 2021 and 2020, respectively, and \$2.8 million and \$14.7 million for the six months ended March 31, 2021 and 2020, respectively, and were recorded within drilling services operating expenses in our Unaudited Condensed Consolidated Statement of Operations.
-Intercompany premium revenues recorded by the Captive during the three months ended March 31, 2020 and 2020 amounted to \$8.7 million and \$10.5 million, respectively, and \$15.8 million and \$18.2 million during the six months ended March 31, 2021 and 2020, respectively, which were eliminated upon consolidation.
-These intercompany insurance premiums are reflected as segment operating expenses within the North America Solutions, Offshore Gulf of Mexico, and International Solutions reportable operating segments and are reflected as intersegment sales within "Other."
-The Company self-insures employee health plan exposures in excess of employee deductibles.
-Starting in the second quarter of fiscal year 2020, the Captive insurer issued a stop-loss program that will reimburse the Company's health plan for claims that exceed \$50,000.
-This program will also be reviewed at the end of each policy year by an outside actuary.
-One hundred percent of the stop-loss premium is being set aside by the Captive as reserves.
-The stop-loss program does not have a material impact on a consolidated basis.
+Inject operating used March 31, 2021 and 2020, respectively, and \$2.8 million and \$6.1 million and \$1.5 million, respectively, and \$1.5.8 million and \$1.5 mi